clhenrick/portfolio/pages/cv.md

 *August, 2022 – present*
 Redlands, CA / Remote

-Senior Software Engineer on the Story Maps team with a focus on feature development relating to interactive geographic maps and geospatial data visualization.
+Senior Software Engineer on the Story Maps team with a focus on feature development relating to interactive geographic maps, (geo) data visualization, and accessibility.

 - Contributing front-end engineering to both the [ArcGIS StoryMaps](https://storymaps.arcgis.com/) and [StoryMaps.com](https://storymaps.com) web applications using a tech stack consisting of React, TypeScript, CSS in JS, NextJS, Testing Library, Jest, NodeJS, Yarn, TurboRepo, Webpack, and the ArcGIS JS SDK.
-- Designing and building out features related to interactive geographic maps, (geo) data visualization, and digital accessibility.
 - Utilizing asynchronous, object oriented, and functional programming methods for application development and version control using Git and Github.
-- Prototyping new features externally from production code using web technology such as HTML, CSS, JavaScript, D3JS, ReactJS, and/or SvelteJS to evaluate usability, technical feasibility, accessibility, integration with live data, responsive design in order to reduce risk and uncertainty in production and gain stakeholder alignment.
+- Prototyping new features externally from production code using web technology such as HTML, CSS, JavaScript, D3JS, ReactJS, and/or SvelteJS to evaluate usability, technical feasibility, accessibility, integration with live data, and/or responsive design in order to reduce risk and uncertainty in production and gain stakeholder alignment.
 - Collaborating and coordinating with the backend, mobile, and design teams to ensure consistency in product development, user experience, and accessibility.
 - Conducting code reviews to help enforce best practices relating to code quality, automated testing, type safety, writing DRY and reusable code.
 - Mentoring junior developers in tasks such as feature work, bug fixes, accessibility, UI component design, and writing tests.